IT-forward/js-fn-rock-paper-scissors/README.md

+## Before you start

+Before you start coding, create another git branch called your name.
+After you finish your code, commit and push it to the master.
+Then you should open the repository in the link and create pull request.

 # Rock, Paper, or Scissors

 Rock paper scissors is a classic two player game.
 Each player chooses either rock, paper, or scissors.
 The items are compared, and whichever player chooses the more powerful item wins.